s338641178/Cubing_Workflow/README.md

 ### Working with the pyraminx this past week has given me a much better understanding of how algorithms work and has allowed me to work through somthing in which I can have physical results and really see my progress in front of me.
 I hope that I can use this understanding of algorithms and apply it to coding and use it when coding projects in the future.

 ## _Next Steps/Goals_
-### In the future, I would like to be able to solve the pyraminx at an average of about 45-55s instead of have an average or 1:18, in order to get there I think I need to work a bit more with the cube and try looking at it in different ways to understand what I need to do to solve it in fewer steps.
+### In the future, I would like to be able to solve the pyraminx at an average of about 45-55s, in order to get there I think I need to work a bit more with the cube and try looking at it in different ways to understand what I need to do to solve it in fewer steps.
 I would also like to work with a pyraminx duo as well and maybe work toward using a rubik's cube in the future and continue working with different types of cubes.